©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 1. "Voodoo Economics."
 Poetics Today 12 (2, Summer 1991): 287-300.

-• "Forward" to Robert H. Nelson, Reaching for Heaven on Earth: The Theological Meaning of Economics.
+• "Foreword" to Robert H. Nelson, Reaching for Heaven on Earth: The Theological Meaning of Economics.
 Savage, Maryland: Rowman and Littlefield, 1991, pp. xi-xvii.

 • "Christian Economics?"
 Eastern Economic Journal 25 (4, Fall 1999): 477-480.

 2. "Avarice, Prudence, and the Bourgeois Virtues."
-Pp. 312-336 in William Shweiker and Charles Matthewes, eds.
+Pp. 312-336 in William Schweiker and Charles Mathewes, eds.
 Having: Property and Possession in Religious and Social Life.
-Grand Rapids, Michigan: Eerdmans, 2004
+Grand Rapids, Michigan: Eerdmans, 2004.

 3. "Humility and Truth."
 Anglican Theological Review 88 (2, May 2006): 181-96.